Dr Kara Makara Fuller

 - Nouf Abdulrahman Almohideb (PhD, 2020)

 I am course leader for Introduction to Educational and Social Research, a core research methods course for a large number of PGT students in the School of Education.
 I am also course leader for the Individual Differences courses on the MSc in Psychological Studies programme and the MSc Psychology (Online) programme, as well as Academic Coordinator for the School of Education staff on MSc Psychology (Online).
-I also contribute lectures on Child Development to the MEduc programme.
+I contribute lectures on Child Development to the MEduc programme.
 I also helped develop the Curriculum, Assessment, Pedagogy: Understanding Learners as part of the MSc Education (Online) programme.
 Previously I have taught undergraduate Educational Psychology and Developmental Psychology.

 - European Association for Research on Learning and Instruction